Tell Me What You See: Remote Viewing Cases from the World’s Premier Psychic Spy is a book about remote viewing written by Edward Dames.

 What is RV?: “Remote viewing is about reaching beyond the five senses into the unconscious mind, to look inside and miraculously gather information stored like web pages on a cosmic computer.
 Even more miraculous is that we all have the innate potential to do this, a prescient sixth sense.” pg 16

-The way the mainstream considers RV: “It’s part of my regular curriculum to discuss how badly the authorities treat remote viewing.
-There’s no reward for being right afterward, no party, no fanfare or parade down Broadway for us.
-No fingerprints left behind.
-What people can’t pigeonhole they often reject.
+The way the mainstream considers RV: “It’s part of my regular curriculum to discuss how badly the authorities treat remote viewing. … What people can’t pigeonhole they often reject.
 We were dealing with a system that treats what we do like watching someone have a seizure from behind a two-way mirror- uninvolved yet shamefully fascinated.” pg 27

 Dames’ comparison of RV to out-of-body experiences: “OBEs aren’t anything new.
 The concept has been around and practiced for thousands of years, dating back to the monks of ancient China and India.
-Their wizened mystics called it “astral projection,” a practice where, either awake or dreaming, certain adept individuals could cast off their earthly skin and propel their consciousness- astral body- into unknown spirit dimensions across time and space.
-A strikingly similar trajectory to remove viewing, only we go there mentally step by step, following a rigorous set of proven military protocols.” pg 153
+Their wizened mystics called it “astral projection,” a practice where, either awake or dreaming, certain adept individuals could cast off their earthly skin and propel their consciousness- astral body- into unknown spirit dimensions across time and space.” pg 153

 And possibilities for RV in the future: “The ability to remote view is the next step in the evolution of the mind… What started out as a military tool based on the desperate need of warriors seeking to destroy their enemies in battle has now developed into an invaluable instrument in the search for enlightenment.
 Remote viewing is a teachable psychic-like skill anyone can learn.
 What is often overlooked is its potential to help us more deeply experience life.” pg 257 I would say so.